killerducky/deja-queue/README.md

   1. Go to `www.youtube.com`
   2. Click the permission icon to the left of the URL
   3. Set Autoplay to Allow Audio and Video

-## Change Firefox storage settings

-- ⚠️ By default the database is deleted every time you close Firefox or unload the extension.
-  - Use Export often to save your queue.
-- Change default to keep the database:
-  - Set the folowing in `about:config`:
-    - `extensions.webextensions.keepStorageOnUninstall = true`
-    - `extensions.webextensions.keepUuidOnUninstall = true`